-The People Working Group meets every month to work on people issues (as you might expect!).
-This group created the handbook you're reading, was behind employee engagement events held in 2017 and is currently looking at how we recruit staff and learn from exit interviews.
+The People Working Group meets to work on people issues (as you might expect!).
+This group created the handbook you're reading.
+Our next focus will be on development - how we can do things differently to support both the professional development required in roles and development to grow as individuals.
 Being part of the group is a great developmental experience to network with different individuals from across the Councils and have a chance to work on something completely different outside of your role.
-We welcome anyone from the organisation - all you need to commit to is 2 hours per month to attend the meetings and get stuck in with the work!
+We welcome anyone from the organisation!
+Contact Amy Newnham to ask to join in!